by Mackenzie Rodgers

 7. Detox and De-stress Get inspired as the rain cleanses the earth, and refresh your body at Amala Detox and Tea Lounge.
 A rainy day calls for hot tea and a nice foot soak; you can get both at this centrally located lounge.

 8. Take a Chance Saving for a rainy day What are you waiting for!
 Spend some time indoors and try your luck at one of two casinos in Tuolumne County.
-Black Oak Casino Resort in the town of Tuolumne will help you make the most of your great indoor experience, and Chicken Ranch Casino, with slots and Bingo, is conveniently located just off of Highway 108 in Jamestown.
+Black Oak Casino Resort in the town of Tuolumne will help you make the most of your great indoor experience, and Chicken Ranch Casino, with table games, slots and Bingo, is conveniently located just off of Highway 108 in Jamestown.